suhaskamath2712/E0261_P11/documentation/code_reference.md

 ### Contract
 The preferred contract is a JSON object with the following shape:

+- `reasoning`: optional string — free-form explanation (ignored by this class).
 - `equivalent`: string — one of `"true"`, `"false"`, or `"dont_know"`.
 - `transformations`: array of strings — an ordered list of allowed transformation names; may be empty.
+- `preconditions`: optional array — objects describing preconditions for each transformation (ignored by this class).

 For backwards compatibility the class also accepts the legacy line-oriented format where the first line is `true`/`false` and subsequent lines are transformation names or a single sentinel like `No transformations needed`.